2017 Pacific-Asia Curling Championships

 The 2017 Pacific-Asia Curling Championships was held 2–8 November in Erina, New South Wales, Australia.
 The top three teams from the men's and women's tournaments qualified for the 2018 World Men's Curling Championship and 2018 Ford World Women's Curling Championship respectively.
-This was the first Pacific-Asia Championship where the top three teams qualify for the World Championships.
+This was the first Pacific-Asia Championship where the top three teams qualified for the World Championships.
 Previously, only the top two teams qualified.